shashikant16/Reviews-Intelligence-System-for-E-Commerce/README.md

 `NER_train_test.py` - Sentiment Classifier using Conditional Random Field (CRF).
 `Review_Clustering_scatterplots.py` - This Code, for clustering the similar noun phrases together, after clustered results, it plots similar clustered reviews together with same colour uning TSNE to convert the results to x-axis and y-axis corodinates.
 `Elmo_Semantic_Embedding.py`  - For Sementic based keyword embedding.
-`User Input KWD.ipynb` - this is used for where the keywords for a particular word Are found.
+`User Input KWD.ipynb` - This is used for where the keywords for a particular word Are found.
-`User Input KWD Chart.ipynb` -  this is used for where the positive neg neutral classes are plotted.
+`User Input KWD Chart.ipynb` -  This is used for where the positive neg neutral classes are plotted.